What is Retrieval Augmented Generation (RAG)?

 What are common applications of RAG?

-RAG is commonly used in question answering systems, customer support bots, and applications requiring real-time knowledge retrieval.
+RAG is commonly used in question answering systems, customer service bots, and applications requiring real-time knowledge retrieval.

 From the blog